Yusu-f/nftuploader/README.md

 Errors will be logged in an errors.log file.

-Feel free to [Contact me](mailto:ishola.freelance@gmail.com) if you have any questions.
+Feel free to [Contact me](mailto:ishola.freelance@gmail.com) if you have any questions and be sure to leave a star.